 MISTRO House

-MISTRO House is a comfortable accommodation, furnished with a modern style and attention to detail.
-Suitable not only for couples who want to enjoy some extra space but also for families or groups of friends.
+MISTRO is a comfortable accommodation, stylishly furnished and thoughtfully designed down to the smallest details.
+It is suitable not only for couples who wish to enjoy extra space, but also for families or groups of friends.
 Its strong point?
-Definitely the private terrace and the location.
+Without a doubt, the location, less than a 3-minute walk from the MUSEO vaporetto stop and the Coop supermarket along with the private terrace at the back.

 The level terrace